What are shortcodes?

 2. Transfer the Shortcode:

-• Be sure to include your shortcode number and preferred transfer date.
+• Include your shortcode number and preferred transfer date.

 3. Receive Confirmation: